-Comprehensive plans are a tool which local governments can use to influence the local development scheme and to designate ecologically important areas with associated development guidelines.
+Local governments can play an important role and encourage the implementation of environmentally sensitive and wildlife-friendly development practices.
+Governments use comprehensive plans and land development regulations to shape the local development landscape and to designate ecologically important areas with associated development guidelines.
 Natural resource managers and biologists can assist planners during the development approval and comprehensive plan approval processes by identifying areas of important habitat for fish and wildlife.
-This is especially important during the drafting of any local comprehensive plan’s conservation element as required under Chapter 163 Part II, F.S.
-FWC encourages local governments to coordinate with state and federal wildlife agencies prior to revising comprehensive plans and preparing evaluation and appraisal reports.
-Some local governments create an Environmental Advisory Committee of professional biologists to evaluate the land use activities being proposed and to make recommendations to the Board of County Commissioners.
+This is especially important during the drafting of any local comprehensive plan’s conservation element as required under Chapter 163 Part II, F.S. or in the preparation of Evaluation and Appraisal Reports.
+Additionally, local ordinances and community bylaws can play a major role in minimizing human-wildlife conflicts.
+Ordinances can be crafted in a way as to only apply to areas with frequent human-wildlife conflicts rather than applying the ordinance county or city-wide.
+Example ordinances can be found in the resources below.

 According to projections produced by the Florida Bureau of Economic and Business Research Florida’s population is projected to reach 33.7 million residents by 2070, 14.9 million more people than in 2010.
 The projected new residential and commercial development that will be necessary to serve this population could convert five million more acres, including 2 million acres of Florida’s agricultural and natural lands, to urban use.
 In many instances, urban sprawl and associated regional roadways are the leading causes of habitat loss, degradation, and fragmentation.
 However, more developers are creating conservation design plans and wildlife-friendly communities which incorporate existing natural resource features and build only in previously degraded areas.

-- Conservation Subdivision Design (UF IFAS) – series of publications that explore topics such as wildlife-friendly lighting, stormwater treatment, native landscaping, and designing open spaces.
+- Conservation Subdivision Design (UF/IFAS) – A series of publications that explore topics such as wildlife-friendly lighting, stormwater treatment, native landscaping, and designing open spaces.

-- Wildlife-Friendly Development Certification (North Carolina Wildlife Federation) – exemplary program which addresses extensive criteria to ensure that sufficient measures are taken to conserve wildlife habitats during all phases of development.
+- Wildlife-Friendly Development Certification (North Carolina Wildlife Federation) – A program which addresses extensive criteria to ensure that measures are taken to conserve wildlife habitats during all phases of development.

 - Garden for Wildlife (National Wildlife Federation) – webpage which includes diverse information to help citizens restore habitat and wildlife populations in our cities, towns, and neighborhoods.